#1 - Annabelle Allen (@lamaestraloca), for sharing her great ideas for Brain Breaks - HERE; and

 #2 - Krista Kovalchick (@MmeKovalchick) who consistently uses brain breaks throughout her lessons which motivates me to do the same and to search for new brain breaks to use in my class.

 On my ONE day of spring break (yes, sadly, it was only 1 day), I spent the morning searching the internet for Brain Break ideas.
 I found some goodies, and tried out this gem, "Apple, Banana, Orange" last week.
-It was a success with my students and with Krista's students too!
+I tried it with my students and it was a success, then I shared it with Krista, and she said her students enjoyed it too!

 Apple, Banana, Orange

 This Brain Break is played in the target language.
 You can explain it in the target language, but if you're using it with a beginning level, I think you are justified in explaining it in English so you can quickly get to the movement!